List of Superman & Lois characters: Jonathan Kent

-In season four, Jonathan is among the Kents that are saddened by Superman's defeat at the hands of Doomsday.
-He later tries to search Lex Luthor's hotel room for Superman's heart while he was away and is evacuated by Lana Lang before Lex can return.
-After learning that Jordan failed to retrieve Superman's heart which Lex also destroys, Jonathan lashes out at Jordan which awakens his own Kryptonian powers at last.
-Jonathan ecstatic to finally get his own powers which he quickly masters at a much faster rate than Jordan or Clark did and seems to gain all of his new Kryptonian abilities at once immediately, although he seems to be able to use them to a less accurate degree than Jordan is able to due to his inexperience compared to Jordan's years of practice and training.
-After some training with his father, Jonathan heads out to stop a Metropolis fire during Kyle and Chrissy's party and works to keep Cheryl Kimball safe from Hacksaw Kronick.
-In the nick of time, Superman arrives and defeats Kronick.
-Jonathan later receives some of Sam's equipment from Jordan.
-After Superman's identity was revealed, Jonathan mentioned to his parents that he was friended by Jamie Kennedy.
-He and Jordan later attempted to help fight Doomsday and Lex.
+In season four, Jonathan's Kryptonian powers finally activate.
+He masters his powers at a much faster rate than Jordan or Clark did and seems to gain all of his new Kryptonian abilities at once immediately, although he seems to be able to use them to a less accurate degree than Jordan is able to due to his inexperience.
 Following Lex's defeat, Jonathan attended the wedding of Lana and John one year later.
 Jonathan gained his own Superman-like suit and assists his father in his crimefighting.
 Jonathan grew up, got married, and was present with his brother at the funerals of their parents.